Processing Macie findings with Amazon EventBridge - Amazon Macie

 Tip

 You can also create a rule that uses a custom pattern to detect and act upon only a subset of Macie finding events.
 This subset can be based on specific fields that Macie includes in a finding event.
-To learn about the available fields, see EventBridge event schema for findings.
-To learn how to create this type of rule, see Content filtering in event patterns in the Amazon EventBridge User Guide.
+To learn about the available fields, see Amazon EventBridge event schema for Macie findings.
+To learn about using custom patterns in rules, see Creating event patterns in the Amazon EventBridge User Guide.

 Before you create this rule, create the Lambda function that you want the rule to use as a target.
 When you create the rule, you'll need to specify this function as the target for the rule.